Best Non Toxic Mattress: Why Purple Is the Safest

 This smart move, however, quickly became problematic for sleepers.
-Flame retardant chemicals, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.
+Chemical fire retardants, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.

 The founders of Purple were aware of this issue when they began inventing the perfect bed.
 The goal was to use a flame barrier that would protect customers in the event a fire occurs without using flame retardants that could harm them on a day-to-day basis.

-We decided not to use chemical treatments, and instead found a special flame barrier fabric with unique non-toxic fibers that naturally slow flames.
+We decided not to use standard chemical flame retardant treatments, and instead found a special flame barrier fabric with unique non-toxic fibers that naturally slow flames.
 We then got our flame barrier GREENGUARD Gold Certified, which means it meets the health standards for use in environments such as schools and healthcare facilities, to assure our customers that we hold ourselves to the highest safety standards.

 Common Mattress Allergens to Avoid

-- Latex allergies are somewhat common.
-Many experience a reaction with latex gloves or or other protective products, but what about latex mattresses?
+Latex allergies are somewhat common.
+Many experience a reaction with latex gloves, latex balloons, or other protective products made of latex, but what about latex mattresses?

 Although few cases of adverse reactions to latex mattresses have been reported, it’s still worth doing ample research about the levels of proteins and processes used by latex mattress companies.

 Purple created its own patent-pending cover to make it the most comfortable, safe, and sleek cover on any bed in the market (without cotton!).

 Our cover is 29 percent knit fabric, 67 percent viscose, and 4 percent polyester.
 The no-move bottom panel is also made of 100 percent polyester with a non-FR coating.

-- Dust Mites!
 Perhaps the largest offender when it comes to mattresses is dust mites.
 Prepare to be grossed out: Dust mites are microscopic creatures that live in pillows, mattresses, blankets, carpets, and other soft materials.
 It’s their waste and body fragments that some people are allergic to, in various degrees of severity.
-Although dust mites are a fact of life, studies have shown that foam mattresses and spring mattresses are the most susceptible to dust mites than spring and coil mattresses.
+Although dust mites are a fact of life, studies have shown that the foam mattress and the spring mattress types are the most susceptible to dust mites than spring and coil mattresses.